-1. Study how the deployments can be improved for the following scenario: an existing slice cannot serve the PDU session in current cell (due to OAM reasons) or target cell (due to mobility), or a slice was not allowed due to NSAC, or if the existing slice cannot meet the performance requirements of the applications, If existing mechanisms are concluded to be not sufficient, study whether and how to (continue) support the session continuity and minimize the impact on applications, and study whether and how to expose this capability to third party.
+1. Study and document how network slicing deployments could be improved to avoid the following scenarios: an existing slice cannot serve the PDU session in current cell (due to OAM reasons) or target cell (due to mobility), or a slice was not allowed due to NSAC, or if the existing slice cannot meet the performance requirements of the applications.

-2. Study how networks deployments can be done using existing mechanisms, in order to avoid situations where not all subscribed and requested slices are supported by a single AMF ("Disjoint Network Slices").
-If existing mechanisms are concluded to be not sufficient to achieve the scenarios, study whether and how additional mechanisms can resolve the analysed gap
+2.

 3. Study whether and how to enable a UE to initiate a registration for a rejected S-NSSAI that was rejected in a first TA of the RA but may be available in another TA of the RA.

-4. Study whether and how to enhance availability of slices in roaming scenarios to allow the UE to select and obtain services from one or multiple VPLMNs supporting the network slices which UE may wish to use when the UE is roaming according to these requirements in TS 22.261clause 6.1.2.1
+4. Study whether and how to enhance the information available to the UE in roaming scenarios regarding the availability of network slices in the VPLMNs available in the roaming country, in order to allow the UE to select and obtain services from the VPLMN supporting the network slices which UE may wish to use.

-5. Study whether and how to enable the network to control the UE behaviour in registering and deregistering with network slices and establishing/releasing PDU sessions taking into account the running applications using the slice.
+5. Study whether and how to develop new counters for NSAC that take in account the "usage" of a network slice in addition to the existing UE registration and PDU Session establishment counters.
+This study will first define the meaning of "usage" in this context, and decide whether and how to implement these counters.
+This objective will not impact the UE.

-6. Study whether and how to allow the AMF to be provisioned with TA topology information in a more optimal way (e.g. by using a control plane approach similarly to gathering the S-NSSAI support per TA)

-7. Study whether and how to support the provisioning of the priority information regarding (some of) the S-NSSAI, e.g. for service continuity decisions or Allowed NSSAI decisions

-8. Study deployment considerations for optimising the temporary deployment of services in an area, and how existing mechanisms including network slicing can help support such scenarios (e.g. the service supported by a network slice may have a limited lifetime or a time of day lifetime).
+8. Study deployment considerations for optimising the temporary deployment of services in an area, and how existing mechanisms including network slicing can help support such scenarios (e.g. the service supported by a network slice may have a limited lifetime), especially focusing on issues related to network slice termination.
 If existing mechanisms are concluded to be not sufficient to achieve the scenarios, study whether and how additional mechanisms can resolve the analysed gap.

 9 Study deployment considerations when a service provided by existing network slices has a Service Area that does not overlap with the already deployed Tracking Areas, and how existing mechanisms including network slicing can help support such scenarios.
-If existing mechanisms are concluded to be not sufficient to achieve the scenarios, study whether and how additional mechanisms can resolve the analysed gap.
+If existing mechanisms are concluded to be not sufficient to achieve the scenarios, study whether and how additional mechanisms (possibly based around the network slicing feature, but not limited to it) can resolve the analysed gap.

-10. Study whether and how to enhance the paging procedure taking the slice information into account in order to ensure that the UE can provide proper Requested S-NSSAI in the Paging Response to the RAN node so the RAN node can enforce proper admission control for the slice.

-11. Study how to support the identification by a human user of the slices available to the UE (pending completion of requirements in SA1)
+13. Study whether and how to support interaction between NSACFs

+14. Study how the network can manage and provide slice group information to the UE (FFS: depends on discussion on LS from RAN2).

 Editor’s Note: Some items in this list are raising concerns and further discussion is needed to determine whether these items can be included in the list and how to update if it is included.